PatrickJODonnell/SpaceXPipeline/README.md

     </ul>
     <li>data_extraction task</li>
     <ul>
-        <li>This task loops through each json object retrieved from the API, flattens it, and adds the flattened data to a global list for processing.</li>
+        <li>This task loops through each JSON object retrieved from the API, flattens it, and adds the flattened data to a global list for processing.</li>
     </ul>
     <li>data_processing task</li>
     <ul>
-        <li>This task first cleans the retrieved data by replacing all empty data cells, transforming the json object into a Pandas Dataframe, and removing all empty columns in the Dataframe.
+        <li>This task first cleans the retrieved data by replacing all empty data cells, transforming the JSON object into a Pandas Dataframe, and removing all empty columns in the Dataframe.
 Next, the task calculates the year associated with each Dataframe row, and appends a 'years' column to the Dataframe.
 Finally, this task partitions the data into seperate Pandas Dataframes based on the associated year.</li>
     </ul>
     <li>parquet_conversion task</li>
     <ul>